 Name of Student(s) involved and Year Group

 Date of completing this report

 Date of Incident

 Time of Incident

 Where incident took place

-including details of the student's efly outline how the incident began and progressed, behaviour, what was said by each of the parties, the ne situation, the degree of force used, how that was
+including details of the student's efly outline how the incident began and progressed, shehaviour, what was said by each of the parties, the ne situation, the degree of force used, how that was

-Why was the restraint needed?
+Why was the restraint needed? a situation and possible consequences should the

-Mention steps taken to defuse situation and possible consequences should the restraint not be applied
+restraint not be applied e situation and possible consequences should the

 Restraint described

-mention degree of force and how w force was applied and duration of force
+mention degree of force and how v force was applied and duration of force

 The student's response and the outcome of the incident Details of any obvious or apparent injury suffered by the student, or any other person, and of any damage to property If there was an injury, was this recorded in the accident book?
 YES /NO Was the student checked for injuries by a member of staff not involved in the incident?
 Is there a medical report from onsite first aiders?
 Any further details Where reasonable force has been used on a student, parents are to be informed by the appropriate Senior Member of Staff.
 Please note that parental consent is not need to use force on a student in the appropriate circumstances.
-Here the new stellar informed 2 Have the parents been informed?
-YES / NO

-Members of Staff Involved

-Adult witnesses to restraint

-Student witnesses to restraint
+Have the parents been informed?
+YES / NO Members of Staff Involved Adult witnesses to restraint Student witnesses to restraint